InsanusMokrassar/KotlinPublicationScriptsBuilder/README.md

 `./gradlew clean build`

 In case you wish to launch: `./gradlew run`.
 You may pass your configuration name with `./gradlew run --args="path/to/config.kpsb"`.
-Besides, you may create jar for your OS with `./gradlew packageUberJarForCurrentOS`, but with high probability you will require at least JDK 14 for this operation.
+Besides, you may create jar for your OS with `./gradlew packageUberJarForCurrentOS`.
+Besides you may wish to create distributable files, than you will need to run `./gradlew createDistributable`, but with high probability you will require at least JDK 14 for this operation.

 ## Output